- 18th March 2020

 - Category: Business, Microsoft, Office 365

-One of the biggest challenges the Architectural, Engineering and Construction (AEC) industry has always faced is file access for workers in the field.
+One of the biggest challenges for architects and building engineers industry has always faced is file access for workers in the field.

 It needs to be fast, secure, and possible with virtually any device.